CharlieDoesDev/MushyCore/README.md

 ## How to Run

-Just open `index.html` in your browser.
-No installation or server needed.
+Just open `https://charliedoesdev.github.io/MushyCore/.html` in your browser

 Enjoy exploring the world as a bouncy mushroom!